shima8823/mycmd/README.md

 Only -c can be used.

+Use the test directory and *.txt as a test.
+# Notes
 The output is not the same if the file could not be opened.

-Use the test directory and *.txt as a test.
+Offset after decimal:268435455, hex:ffffff is undefined.
 # usage
 ```
 make re